 11. With a rolling pin, roll both the dough balls to a size of about 3 to 4 inches in diameter.

-12. Now spread some ghee (clarified butter) over one of the rolled disc.
+12. Now spread some ghee (clarified butter) or oil over one of the rolled disc.

 13. Top it with a few tablespoons of the grated cauliflower mix and keep about 1 inch empty space from the sides.